- This event has passed.

 Webinar description: This Q and A webinar will further discuss Drs.
 Penders and Stanciu’s webinar from 11/28/18, “Kratom, A Substance of Increasing Concern.”
 It will allow participants of the webinar to pose questions to both presenters and they will address questions that were not covered during the original training session.

-Note: Completion of the archived webinar Kratom, A Substance of Increasing Concern is recommended prior to attending the follow-up session.
+Note: Completion of the archived webinar Kratom, A Substance of Increasing Concern is recommended prior to the follow-up session.

 - Recognize the salient aspects of Kratom’s background, psychoactive effects, and its pharmacological action